Mandurah - South

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Mandurah - South has 65 active public transport stops.
-These are served by 9 bus routes offering a total of 813 weekly passenger trips.
-Residents' average distance to the nearest stop is 247 meters.
+Mandurah - South has 65 active public transport stops, all of which are bus stops.
+These stops are served by 9 different routes that together facilitate 813 weekly passenger trips.
+The area's transport accessibility is rated as good, with residents on average located 247 meters from the nearest stop.

 Frequently Asked Questions - Transport